ceos-seo/data_cube_notebooks/docs/ui_install.md

 python manage.py createsuperuser
 ```

 Now that we have everything initialized, we can view the site and see what we've been creating.
-Visit the site in your web browser - either by ip from an outside machine or at localhost within the machine.
+Visit the site in your web browser - either by IP from an outside machine or at localhost within the machine.
 You should now see a introduction page.
 Log in using one of the buttons and view the Custom Mosaic Tool - You'll see all of our default areas. **This does not give access to all of these areas, they are examples.
 You will need to add your own areas and remove the defaults.**

-Visit the administration panel by going to either {ip}/admin or localhost/admin.
+Visit the administration panel by going to either {IP}/admin or localhost/admin.
 You'll see a page that shows all of the various models and default values.

 <a name="starting_workers"></a> Starting Workers